-Clear Books has been working closely with HMRC to make sure our accounting software is ready for the implementation of Making Tax Digital (MTD) when it comes into effect in April 2019.
+Clear Books has been working closely with HMRC to make sure our accounting software is ready for the implementation of Making Tax Digital (MTD) in April 2019.

-In order for HMRC to ensure the system is working as it should do and is ready for its launch next year, it will be carrying out thorough pilot testing in the months leading up to its implementation.
+In order for HMRC to ensure the system is working as it should do and is ready for its launch next year, we will be carrying out thorough pilot testing in the months leading up to its implementation.
+We have already completed successful MTD submissions and are happy to help practices get ready for the change by experiencing a digital submission for their clients.

 Participate in MTD for VAT pilot testing